PhD Course Management

 The aim of this workshop is to provide PhD students with an opportunity to reflect upon research integrity, responsible conduct of research, and freedom of research in relation to their own research.
 The course will enable them to understand and incorporate issues concerning research planning, data management, publication and communication, authorship and contributorship, collaboration, and conflicts of interests into their own research practices.

-ECTS: 1.2 Graduate school: Faculty of Health Start date: 24/04/2023 Course leader: Karin Piil Status: Course is open for application
+ECTS: 3.9 Graduate school: Faculty of Health Start date: 21/02/2024 Course leader: Erik Thorlund Parner Status: Course is open for application

 Short description

-ECTS: 5 Graduate school: Faculty of Arts Start date: 24/04/2023 Course leader: Stefan Iversen Status: Course is open for application
+ECTS: 1 Graduate school: Faculty of Health Start date: 23/02/2024 Course leader: Constance Kampf Status: Course is open for application

 Short description